-Regional Transportation Survey (24001) Conduct a survey of the general public in the Omaha-Council Bluffs region about transportation issues including infrastructure condition, congestion, transportation options, and the growth of the region.
+Regional Transportation Survey (24001)

+Conduct a survey of the general public in the Omaha-Council Bluffs region about transportation issues including infrastructure condition, congestion, transportation options, and the growth of the region.
+Survey will be used to underpin public involvement efforts and to help establish long range transportation plan priorities.
 Survey will be conducted utilizing a statistically significant sample of the population in Douglas, Sarpy and Pottawattamie Counties.